The-Linux-Bridge/LinuxHandbook/README.md

     iii.
 Tips for using the command line efficiently
     e.
 Helpful tips for using Linux

+Disclaimer: This guide is meant to provide information and support for those interested in using open source and Linux software.
+While we strive to present accurate and unbiased information, it is possible that our guide may contain personal opinions or biases.
+We encourage readers to investigate and consider all options and sources before making any decisions.
+The use of open source or proprietary software will depend on the specific needs and preferences of the individual or business.

 # Introduction to Linux

 ## What is Linux?